flowplayer/flash/plugins/viralvideos/README.txt

 - #618 if we have output from the request either parse as json or if the script returns html it is success.
 If we have no output the send is successful.
 - #618 refactored server return to not require json output anymore and return success.
 Return success on all request errors with logging, return success on token error with logging.
 Added 3 new configurable email labels, "success", "required", "sending"
+- #12 if css method used as a getter just return the current style config.

 3.2.11
 ------